SPARCs for Unsourced Random Access

-If we assume that $s$ takes on only binary values with $p(s=1) = 1-p_0$ and $p(s>1) = 0$, i.e. the same OR-approximation introduced in Theorem \ref{thm:or_mmse}, a straightforward calculation shows that by varying $\theta$ the trade-off between $p_\text{md}$ and $p_\text{fa}$ follows the curve defined by the equation \beq Q^{-1}(p_\text{md}) + Q^{-1}(p_\text{fa}) = \sqrt{\eta\hat{P}} \eeq where $Q(x)$ denotes the Q-function.
+If we assume that $s$ takes on only binary values with $p(s>1) = 0$ and $p(s=1) = 1-p_0$, i.e. the same OR-approximation introduced in Theorem \ref{thm:or_mmse}, a straightforward calculation shows that by varying $\theta$ the trade-off between $p_\text{md}$ and $p_\text{fa}$ follows the curve defined by the equation \beq Q^{-1}(p_\text{md}) + Q^{-1}(p_\text{fa}) = \sqrt{\eta\hat{P}} \eeq where $Q(x)$ denotes the Q-function.
 In \figref{fig:neymanp} we plot this curve for $K_a = 300$, $J = 12$ and various values of $\eta\hat{P}$ together with the curves obtained from the precise evaluation of the Neyman-Pearson error probabilities without the OR-approximation.
 It is apparent that the difference between those two is barely recognizable.
-By choosing $\theta = 1$ we get the SBS-MAP estimator, which minimizes the total error probability \beq p(\hat{\rho}\neq\rho) = p_\text{fa}p_0 + p_\text{md}(1-p_0). \eeq Nonetheless, we find that is useful for practical purposes to vary the threshold $\theta$ to balance false alarms and missed detections in a way that is adapted to the outer decoder.
+By choosing $\theta = p_0/(1-p_0)$ we get the SBS-MAP estimator, which minimizes the total error probability \beq p(\hat{\rho}\neq\rho) = p_\text{fa}p_0 + p_\text{md}(1-p_0). \eeq Nonetheless, we find that is useful for practical purposes to vary the threshold $\theta$ to balance false alarms and missed detections in a way that is adapted to the outer decoder.